 Starts quickly and provides enough power to mow down weeds with ease.
-It has a four-stroke engine, so it uses straight gas.
-Mixing in oil is not necessary.
+Accommodates attachments.
+Decent price.
+Long life.

 This trimmer is light, comparatively inexpensive, and has enough power to handle most jobs.